-Thomas Parkinson was a born in Melbourne, Australia in 1933.
-He attended school until he was thirteen years old and by fourteen, he went to work because his dad was away fighting during WWII.
+Thomas Parkinson was born in Melbourne, Australia in 1933.
+He attended school until he was thirteen years old and by fourteen he went to work because his dad was away fighting during WWII.
 After being sent to the Korean War in 1952, he landed in Incheon and saw the devastation across the city.
 Buildings and bridges were in rubble, but luckily, Thomas Parkinson was able to revisit Korea four times starting in 2000 to see the positive impact of the United Nations troops.
-During his time fighting as a machine gunner from 1952-1953 with the Australian Army, he fought the North Koreans and Chinese from the Jamestown Line (Seoul) and Kansas Line (Panmunjom).
+During his time fighting as a machine gunner from 1952-1953 with the Australian Army, he fought the North Koreans and Chinese from the Jamestown Line (Seoul) and Kansas Line (Panmunjeom).
 Thomas Parkinson will always be proud of the work that he did to free South Korea from communist rule.

-Prior Knowledge About Korea During WWII
+Prior Knowledge about Korea During WWII

 Korea: Unbelievable Differences Between 1952 to 2000